Mohit Sen: Political life

 Mohit Sen arrived in India during a period when India had won her independence.
 The appraisal of the CPI at that time was that the country had not really got freedom, but was still a 'semi-colony' of Britain.
 The following words of Jawaharlal Nehru, who was then prime minister, to visiting Soviet leaders Nikolai Bulganin and Nikita Khrushchev in 1955, aptly summarises the CPI's position then:

 Until this year (1955) the Communist Party was saying that Indian people were not independent; they even opposed our National Day celebrations....
 They also said that when they were in doubt about the right line of action, they had to get directions from the Soviet Union.
 Early in 1951–52, some principal leaders of the Communist Party went to Moscow secretly, that is without passports.
 They came back and said that they had got directions from Mr. Joseph Stalin.
 At least this is what they said.
 The line then laid down was one of full opposition (to the Government) and, where possible, petty insurrections.

 Mohit Sen stood for collaboration with Congress for fighting against imperialist forces.
-When the CPI split, and gave rise to a new party, the Communist Party of India, Sen remained with the original CPI, under chairmanship of S.A.
+When the CPI split, and gave rise to a new party, the Communist Party of India (Marxist), Sen remained with the original CPI, under chairmanship of S.A.
 Dange, which was following nationalist line.
 He became a national council member of CPI in 1966 and was elected to party central executive committee in 1971.

 Sen parted ways with the CPI, following its anti-Congress stand, in 1978, following Indira Gandhi's emergency and subsequent failure in the election.

-In 1985, Sen joined the Indian Communist Party and when it merged with the All India Communist Party in 1988 to become United Communist Party of India, Sen became its general secretary, a post he held for 15 years till his death.
+After the United Communist Party of India was formed, Sen became its general secretary, a post he held for 15 years till his death.
 He was married to Vanaja Iyengar, a mathematician, Padma Shri awardee and founder vice chancellor of Sri Padmavati Mahila Visvavidyalayam and at the time of his death, Sen, 74, was a widower and had no children.